-Schlumberger Group employees represent more than 140 nationalities who live and work in more than 85 countries around the globe.
-Schlumberger Group is committed to conducting business in a manner that preserves and respects human dignity.
-The Company obeys the employment laws of the countries in which it operates and does not engage in discrimination based on race, color, gender, age, sexual orientation, ethnicity, disability, religion, union membership, or marital status in hiring and employment practices such as promotions, rewards, and access to training.
+SLB Group is committed to conducting business in a manner that preserves and respects human dignity.
+The Company obeys the employment laws of the countries in which it operates and does not engage in discrimination based on race, colour, gender, age, sexual orientation, ethnicity, disability, religion, union membership, or marital status in hiring and employment practices such as promotions, rewards, and access to training.
 Our employees are expected to treat one another professionally and with mutual respect.
 Schlumberger maintains zero tolerance for corruption of any kind, and we expect the same from our contractors, suppliers, and agents.
 They are required to comply with the laws of the countries in which they operate, and to act in a socially responsible and ethical manner, consistent with The Blue Print in Action.
 All suppliers, contractors, and agents must be approved and managed in accordance with internal requirements.
+We believe these initiatives strengthens our business, and we will continue following these internal policies in the coming years.

-Schlumberger Group respects the principles in The International Bill of Human Rights, including Child Labor (Article 25); Discrimination (Article 7); Fair Wage and Collective Bargaining (Article 23); Freedom of Association (Article 20); Human Rights (Articles 1 and 2); and Modern Slavery and Human Trafficking (Article 4) (Code of Conduct, p.
-24, and Supply Chain Services).
+SLB Group respects the principles in The International Bill of Human Rights, including Child Labor Discrimination; Fair Wage and Collective Bargaining; Freedom of Association; Human Rights; and Modern Slavery and Human Trafficking.